" "

 By ignoring these regulations and pressing ahead with your print marketing campaign despite them, you could run into two major problems.

 First, you could waste time and money sending catalogs, postcards, and booklets to recipients who aren’t remotely interested in your product or service.
 Second, you could incur costly penalties, along with other legal complications, that ultimately muddle your message.
+Maintaining the integrity and security of the mail system is crucial to ensure compliance with these regulations and to protect the overall mail delivery process.

 The key to staying in the clear?
 Do your homework.
 Let’s take a look at the most important laws relating to direct mail marketing.